-Countdown timer tracks the time remaining until a specific moment.
+Countdown timers track the time remaining until a specific moment.
 You can fully concentrate on the task at hand while waiting for a future task to be ready for action.

-Specify a time (hours, minutes, and seconds), and define what Hot Alarm Clock should do when that time expires: play music, display a message, and so on.
+Specify a time (hours, minutes, and seconds), and set what the program should do when that time expires: play music, display a message, and so on.

 A timer can be suspended or reset to the initial value.